bloosqr/ZoteroObsidianTemplates/README.md

  (5) save the Literature Summary Script.md somewhere in your vault.
 This will pull the data for you and put it in a table.

-By default this script puts all the papers in a folder called "Literature" you should be able to edit the files to change this to something else if you'd like.
+By default this script puts all the papers in a folder called "Literature".
+You should be able to edit the files to change this to something else if you'd like.